heimrichhannot/contao-list-bundle/docs/developers.md

-huh.list.list_update_complete | Is dispatched after the list was asynchronous updated through filter bundle. huh.list.ajax-pagination-loading | Is dispatched when ajax page loading is triggerd. huh.list.ajax-pagination-loaded | Is dispatched when ajax page loading finished. huh.list.modal_show | Is dispatched before a modal is opened and contains the modal element and the modal css id.
+huh.list.list_update_complete | Is dispatched after the list was asynchronous updated through filter bundle. huh.list.ajax-pagination-loading | Is dispatched when ajax page loading is triggerd. huh.list.ajax-pagination-loaded | Is dispatched when ajax page loading finished. huh.list.modal_show | Is dispatched before a modal is opened and contains the modal element (`event.detail.modalElement`) and the modal css id (`event.detail.modalId`). huh.list.modal_link_clicked | Is dispatched when the modal link is clicked.
+Passes the link element (`event.detail.linkElement`).
+Allows to stop opening the modal (set `event.detail.openModal` to false) or delay the opening of the modal (set `event.detail.timeout` in milliseconds).

 ## Create custom list config element types